apache/ws-wss4j/THREAT-MODEL.md

   stack does. → `OUT-OF-MODEL: trusted-input` per §3 item 2.
 - **"`InputStream.close()` not in finally."** Code-quality finding, not a security one. → `OUT-OF-MODEL: out-of-layer`.
+- **"An unauthenticated sender can wrap a symmetric key under the service's published certificate (`xenc:EncryptedKey`), sign the SOAP body with that key, and WSS4J reports a valid signature without invoking `SignatureTrustValidator`."** Accurate as a description, but it is the WS-SecurityPolicy symmetric binding working as specified: the signature carries integrity (P2), authentication comes from a supporting token, and a raw symmetric key has no trust anchor for a `Validator` to check in the first place.
+The DOM engine reports what happened; deciding whether an authenticating token was *also* required belongs to the policy layer — Apache CXF's `AsymmetricBindingPolicyValidator.checkInitiatorTokens` rejects such a signature wherever the policy names an `X509Token`, and `AbstractSupportingTokenPolicyValidator.checkSignatureOrEncryptionResult` binds a supporting token to the signature by comparing the actual key material. → `BY-DESIGN: property-disclaimed` per §9, with the false-friend entry in §9 as the statement of what is and is not claimed.
+(The `TAG_VALIDATED_TOKEN` flag on such a result is a separate, now-fixed defect: it used to read `TRUE` merely because a `Validator` was registered for the Signature action, even when no validation ran.)

 ## §12 Conditions that would change this model